Simplicity at its Finest

 Your sleeping cabin will have either a single or double bed, complete with bedding/towels, space to store your belongings, a small entrance area for shoes etc. and in some of the cabins there is a working space/desk.

 Let us answer with a question: Are you prepared to come without expectations?
 Of what you will experience, of how you will react to deep immersion in nature.
-If you come to compose and leave without writing a single note but still understand how valuable you time has been, then yes.
+If you come to compose and leave without writing a single note but still understand how valuable your time has been, then yes.
 It is up to you how you spend your time here, which is a rare and precious gift in our culture of busy-ness.
 Come prepared to do nothing and see how it feels in your body and your subconscious.
 We welcome you into space, time for yourself and pleasure in simplicity.

 Pack wool.
 Even in the summer.
 Pack for wind and pack for rain.
 And pack a pair of shorts for the sauna.
 Then you have packed perfectly.